SELF-Technology/self-chain-public/docs/studio/index.md

 # 🏠 SELF Studio Overview

-**SELF Studio is the future of software development.** A revolutionary AI-native development environment that reimagines development as an AI-human collaborative experience, governed by DAO consensus, and designed for the multi-lingual, privacy-first future.
+**SELF Studio is the future of software development.** A revolutionary AI-native development environment that reimagines development as an AI-human collaborative experience, designed for the multi-lingual, privacy-first future.

 SELF Studio is not just another IDE—it's the revolutionary AI-native development environment that transforms software development from a solitary, error-prone process into an intelligent, collaborative, and joyful experience where AI and humans work together to create amazing software.